-The Mirror Cabinet with a representation in stucco-work by Jean-Baptiste Pedrozzi of the margravine as a female Chinese sage, the Drawing Room with a Gold Ceiling, Wilhelmine's Japanese Room with its design of trellises covered with exotic flowers and the Old Music Room with pastel portraits of singers, actors and dancers are the most outstanding examples of the interiors created under her direction.
+The Cabinet of Fragmented Mirrors with a representation in stucco-work by Jean-Baptiste Pedrozzi of the margravine as a female Chinese sage, the Drawing Room with a Gold Ceiling, Wilhelmine's Japanese Room with its design of trellises covered with exotic flowers and the Old Music Room with pastel portraits of singers, actors and dancers are the most outstanding examples of the interiors created under her direction.

 The New Palace reflects the life, works and philosophy of Margravine Wilhelmine and her husband Friedrich.
 It is an introduction to a fascinating rococo world, and a record of the unique way in which this style evolved at the court in Bayreuth.

 In the south wing, where the margrave had his apartments, is what is probably the most important of all the interiors in the Bayreuth rococo style, the Palm Room, with its exquisite walnut panelling.

 Museum "Margravine Wilhelmine's Bayreuth"

 After the main palace was completed, in 1759 the small Italian Palace was begun for the margrave's second wife, Sophie Caroline von Braunschweig-Wolfenbüttel.
 Originally free standing, it was later connected up with the south wing of the New Palace.

 On the ground floor is the Rummel Collection of Bayreuth faience acquired in 1977.
 The Museum "Margravine Wilhelmine's Bayreuth" provides a comprehensive picture of the world of the Bayreuth court in the 18th century.